-Advanced Placement » AP Course Information Home
+Advanced Placement (AP) Home

 Advanced Placement (AP) courses provide high school students with the opportunity to engage in college-level coursework and take nationally recognized exams administered by the College Board.
 These courses are academically rigorous and require a significant time commitment outside of class.